CMS vs Website Builder – What`s the Difference?

 The majority of do-it-yourself website builders offer functional website templates.
 These themes have been laid out using graphic art principles that are employed by professionals.
 So all you really do is add your own content and images.
 At the end of the day, you have a site that for all intents and purposes looks like it was put together by a professional.

 There are a number of different website builder tools available.
 You need to take some time and look at them and choose the right one for your business model.
+The Website Advisor reviewed most of the popular website builders on their site, so check it out!

 What Is a CMS?